devShinobi/CleaningBot/dev-environment-setup.md

 1. Install Docker Desktop.
 2. Install XMING.
 3. Install git bash(this is optional).
-4. Clone the repo or Create a directory and move the docker file there.
+4. Clone this repo or Create a directory and move the docker file there.
 6. Open a command prompt/ terminal and cd to the directory where Dockerfile is present.
 7. On the terminal run `docker build ./ -t DevEnvmnt` here DevEnvmnt is the tag
 8. To get IP Address of XMING start XMING by clicking on XLAUNCH.
 Go with the defaults and once it starts, go to taskpane and right click on the XMING icon.
 Open the log there you can find the IP address where XMING is pointing to.
 Note it down as we need it in the next step.